mabalam/mabalam.github.io/_posts/2019-05-06-tidycensus.md

 date: 2019-05-06
 #permalink: /posts/2013/08/blog-post-2/
 tags:
-  - tag 1
+  - rstats
-  - tag 2
+  - spatial
-  - tag 3
+  - tidycensus
 ---

 **Location!
-Location!
-Location!**

-The location people live in tells us a lot about the space itself as well as the people who live in there.
+Location!!
+Location!!** The location people live in tells us a lot about the space itself as well as the people who live in there.
 This demo is about spatial data visualization with `tidycensus` R package with two variables of interest -- population and race distribution.
 First we will get the big picture at the Virginia state scale, then will zoom in on northern Virginia in Washington DC metro area.

 ### Tools